 JetLag, the Lagrangian jet tracking algorithm

-The JetLag data sets and documentation will be released shortly
+The JetLag dataset will be released shortly – paper under review

 Sign up for the JetLag mailing list to be notified.